Powerlearnproject/se-assignment-5-Masila-Isaac/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.
+   Step 1: Go to the Download Page

+Visual Studio Code Download Page

+Step 2: Download and Install

+Click the "Download" button for Windows 11.
+Choose "Normal" installation.
+[Image: VS Code Download Page]

+Step 3: Accept License Agreement

+Read and accept the license agreement.
+Click "Next".
+[Image: License Agreement]

+Step 4: Choose Installation Location

+Select an installation location.
+Click "Next".
+[Image: Installation Location]

+Step 5: Install and Launch

+Click "Install" to start the installation process.
+Wait for the installation to complete.
+Launch VS Code from the Start menu or desktop shortcut.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.